discord-unspy/discord-unspy/README.md

 # How to use Discord PTB/Canary?

-change config.json owo
+change config.json

-# NOTE

-This is just a browser that blocks the ads and potential spyware in Discord, this doesn't actually modify the Discord client itself, so this is not against Discord's ToS.

-## Contributors ✨
+## Contributors ✨ :3

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):